xrdocs/application-hosting/_tutorials/2016-05-31-xr-toolbox-ios-xr-vagrant-bootstrap-config.md

 AKSHSHAR-M-K0DS:iosxrv akshshar$ cat configs/rtr_config
 !!
 XR configuration
 !
-interface GigabitEthernet0/0/0/0
-  ip address 11.1.1.2/24
-  no shutdown
-!
 grpc
   port 57788
 !
 end
 ```

 The shell script to apply the configuration will run on XR bash.
-Two new shell commands are made available to enable this:
+Three new shell commands are made available to enable this:
 * **xrcmd**: This command allows a user to run "exec" commands on XR CLI from the shell.
 For eg. "show run", "show version" etc.
-* **xrapply**: This command allows a user to apply (append) a config file to the
+* **xrapply**: This command allows a user to apply (append) a config file to the existing configuration.
+* **xrapply_string**: This command can be used to apply a config directly using a single inline string.
+For eg. `xrapply_string "interface Gig0/0/0/0\n ip address 1.1.1.2/24 \n no shutdown"`

+Only the root user is allowed to run the above commands as a good security practice.
+{: .notice--danger}